ambroiseodt/itl/apps/memory/README.md

 ```

 ## Reproducibility
-We provide below the instructions to reproduce the experiments of our paper.
+We provide below the instructions to reproduce the controlled experiments of our [paper]() (Section 5).

 ### Parameter requirements bounds
 To empirically verify the parameter bounds predicted by our theory, we create the database (see `apps/memory/dataset/`) with the following commands (to be run from the root of the repository):